stelzinga/MF/Management_Framework-Appendix.md

 See [## Objective Notation].
 ________________________________________
 ## Project Management (Framework)
-Managers deal with Project Management, either because they manage Projects as part of the Planning or they manage Staff who manage Projects.
+Managers deal with Project Management, either because they themselves manage Projects as part of the Planning or they manage Staff who manage Projects.

 ### Project Attributes
 Project Management has three key attributes: